billgraziano/xelogstash/README.md

 4. [Building](#building)

 ## <a name="getting-started"></a>Getting Started
 I've found [Visual Studio Code](https://code.visualstudio.com/) to a very good tool to edit TOML files and view log files.
 Plus it installs for only the local user by default.

 The application uses a [TOML](https://en.wikipedia.org/wiki/TOML) file for configuration.
 Two sample files are included.

 1. Extract the ZIP contents to a directory.
-The sample configuration file (`sqlxewriter.toml`) reads the `system_health` session and writes samples to a file.
+The sample configuration file (`sqlxewriter.toml`) reads the `system_health` session and writes events to a file.
 2. If you have a local SQL Server installed, no changes are necessary.
 3. Otherwise, edit `sqlxewriter.toml` and change the `fqdn` under ``[[source]]`` to point to a SQL Server.
 If you put in a named instance, use double-backslashes instead of a single backslash.
 You will need `VIEW SERVER STATE` permission on the instance.
-4. From a command-prompt, type "`sqlxewriter.exe -debug`".
-(This doesn't send anything to Logstash or Elastic Search yet)
+4. From a command-prompt, run "`sqlxewriter.exe -debug`".
+(This doesn't send anything to Logstash or Elastic Search yet).
+This will pull one set of events and then exit.

-This should generate a `samples.xe.json` and an `xestate` folder.
-The `samples.xe.json` file is one of each type of event that would have been sent to Logstash.
-This gives you a chance to see how things will look.
-The `xestate` folder is used to keep track of the read position in the XE session.
+This should create an `events` folder and an `xestate` folder.
+The `events` folder holds the JSON generated for each event.
+The `xestate` folder is used to keep track of the read position in each Extended Event session.

 > NOTE: The permissions on the `xestate` directory are limited.
 When switching to a service account, be prepared to reset the permissions to grant the service account full control of that directory and the files in it.

 ### Writing events to a file
-In `sqlxewriter.toml`, uncomment the two lines of the `filesink` section and rerun the application.
-This will write events to a file in the `events` directory in newline-delimited JSON format.
-Each source's Extended Event session gets a file and they rotate every hour.
+The files in the `events` directory are newline-delimited JSON (NDJSON).
+The files are rotated every hour.
 These files can be written to Elastic Search using [FileBeat](https://www.elastic.co/products/beats/filebeat).
 A sample FileBeat configuration file is included.

 ### Sending to Logstash
 To send events to directly Logstash, specify the `logstash` section with a `host` value.
 The `host` should be in `host:port` format.
 After that you can run the executable with the same parameters.